Choosing the right email provider can be overwhelming, with so many free options offering different features, storage limits, and security levels.

 Gmail is the most popular email service worldwide, offering 15 GB of free storage shared across Google services like Drive and Photos.

-It tightly integrates with Google's suite of productivity tools, including Docs, Sheets, Slides, and Calendar.
+It integrates closely with Google's suite of productivity tools, including Docs, Sheets, Slides, and Calendar.

-Known for its user-friendly interface and powerful search capabilities, Gmail is a solid choice for both personal and professional use.
+Known for its search tools and familiar interface, Gmail is a solid choice for both personal and professional use.

-It also offers features like customisable email templates, multiple email signatures, and smart replies to enhance productivity.
+It also offers customisable email templates, multiple email signatures, and smart replies to boost productivity.

 - Storage: 15 GB of free storage shared across Google services.